acumos/security-verification/docs/design.rst

           about this and all subsequent revisions of the solutionId
         * artifacts is an array of all artifacts for the solutionId/revisionId found in the CDS
-        * metadata is an array of CMS-based metadata related to the solutionId/revisionId, as found in the CMS under

-          * content/documents/acumoscms/solution/solution-description/
-          * gallery/acumoscms/solution/
-          * assets/solutiondocs/solution/

         * <id> is the ID of each artifact of the solutionId/revisionId
         * <artifactVersion> is the version attribute of the artifact
         * <uri> is the uri attribute of the artifact
-        * <nexusSha1Checksum> is the sha1 checksum attribute of the artifact in the nexus-service
+        * <nexusSha1Checksum> is the sha1 checksum attribute of the artifact
         * <sha1Checksum> is the computed SHA1 checksum of the metadata item
         * lastScanned is the last time the artifact or metadata item was scanned (initially null)
-        * <metadataName> is the name of the metadata item
-        * <metadataVersion> is the version attribute (if any) of the metadata item (NOTE: currently the CMS *DOES NOT* track metadata versions...)

-     * using the copied or generated scanresults.json file, create a new artifact in the nexus-service and associate it with a new artifact entry for the solutionId/revisionId in the CDS via POST to /solution/{solutionId}/revision/{revisionId}/artifact/{artifactId}
+     * using the copied or generated scanresults.json file, create a new artifact and associate it with a new artifact entry for the solutionId/revisionId in the CDS

-  * Else (no earlier revision exists), create a new scanresults.json artifact and save it in the nexus-service and CDS as above
+  * Else (no earlier revision exists), create a new scanresults.json artifact and update the CDS artifact version as above

 * Else (scanresult.json file is present)